joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

-Spring Boot knows that this Class is a RestController and we have set our context to the url */api/v1/example*.
-Each method we add to this class will now handle one specific requesttype to one specific URL.
+Spring Boot knows that this class is a RestController and we have set our context to the url */api/v1/example*.
+Each method we add to this class will now handle one specific request-type to one specific URL.
 Let's add such a request handler:

 ```java
 package com.example.demo.Controllers;